GustavAbrahamsson/Electric-chopper/README.md

 The giant transparent plate is 8 mm acrylic that was laser-cut.

+Making sure to include most of the bike frame in the CAD assembly really helped.
+Designing clamps was made so much easier.

 WIP:
 - Aluminium attachment plate for:
   - Chain tensioner